Ermegilius/reactOR/README.md

 # HR application (React + Vite)

 This is my study project for several weeks during November-December 2024.
-The application is designed to manage employee information, including adding new employees, editing existing employee details, and promoting or demoting personnel.
+The application is designed to manage employee information, including adding new employees, editing existing employee details, deleting employee cards, and promoting or demoting personnel.

 ## Core features

 - **Employee List**: Displays a list of all employees.
-- **Employee Card**: Shows detailed information about an employee, including the ability to edit details and promote/demote the employee.
+- **Employee Card**: Shows detailed information about an employee, including the ability to edit details, delete the card and promote/demote the employee.
 - **Add New Employee**: A form to add new employees to the system.
-- **Error Handling**: Displays an error page when a route is not found.
+- **Error Handling**: Displays an error page when a route is not found or something unexpected happened.
 - **Custom Hooks**: Utilizes a custom hook (`useAxios`) for making API requests.

-## Components
+## Components and pages

 ### EmployeeList